build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 A number of things to notice here:

 - We're importing the `os`, `json` and `urllib3` modules.
-Lambda's Python 3.10 environment does NOT include the requests module by default.
+Lambda's Python 3.10 environment does NOT include the `requests` module by default.
 This is our first gotcha!
-- We're using the os module to get the environment variable AWS_SESSION_TOKEN, to pass in as a header for the request to the Extension.
+- We're using the `os` module to get the environment variable `AWS_SESSION_TOKEN`, to pass in as a header for the request to the Extension.
 This variable is there already inside the lambda runtime, so you don't need to do anything else to be able to access it.
 - The default port for the extension is 2773.
-We can change this if needed but there's not reason to.
+We can change this if needed but there's no reason to.
 - The request is made via a local endpoint, which returns an object, which we then need to turn into a dict that we can get our test value from.
 - We've added a print statement so you can see how the data looks, but obviously this wouldn't be recommended normally.
 Keep those secrets secret!